In The Moment

 Remember the feeling of delight and calm in your chest as your brush first touched the wet paper, how the ink slowly bloomed across the surface?

-Try writing a word and placing it around your physical space as a visual cue of mindfulness.
+Try writing one of these reminders on a post-it-note and placing it around your physical space as a visual cue.

 • JUST THIS